HORIZON-CUSAT/Software-team-recruitment-2023/readme.md

 ### Submission Format
 You will need to fork this repository and submit your solutions via pull requests.

+The name of forked repo should be <your full name_horizon>
+If a person name is Rahul Kumar , repo name will be rahulkumar_horizon

 ### Documentation
 We strongly encourage you to provide clear and concise documentation alongside your code.
 This documentation should include comments, explanations, and instructions on how to run your programs or simulations.